 The selections for the YA year-round program are limited to high schoolers and take place on October 9th and 10th.
 Additional information:https://iacswa.org/event/iaww-iacs-youth-leadership-youth-advocacy-registration-selections/MEET THE YOUTH ADVOCACY LEADERS

 Members who are unable to commit to the year-round program, may also participate through project-based activities which will be open to all middle and high-schoolers throughout the year starting .
 Youth who are interested in participating in the project-based portion of this program can register anytime starting October 18th.
 Contact: firstname.lastname@example.org

 Youth Council (YC)

 Youth Council is where a group of 13 to 17-year-olds (8th-11th graders) come together to explore leadership, mentoring and service opportunities.
 The program offers leadership roles and YCs also have leadership responsibilities at Camp Bharat (run by YB).
-This past year, many of the YC members participated in advocacy work on racism, mental health and wellness, yoga through Connected Moment, small business relief efforts as well as participated in COVID relief efforts where they delivered food to front line heroes and made masks for Friends of Youth.
+In 2020, many of the YC members participated in advocacy work on racism, mental health and wellness, yoga through Connected Moment, small business relief efforts as well as participated in COVID relief efforts where they delivered food to front line heroes and made masks for Friends of Youth.
+In 2021, some of the projects YCs participated in were making Holiday Cards for the elderly, Kindness Rocks, Mental Health fundraiser and registration for virtual walk, Care packages for the homeless.
 YC members receive volunteer service credit for school and college applications.